carolzhou/multiPhATE/README.md

 SUPPORTING DATABASES

 It is recommended that the user acquire as many of the following sequence databases and associated codes as is feasible, although none are actually required to run the code.
 (You may specify "translate_only='true'" to do gene finding then translation, and then stop at that point.)
 Databases are listed with at least one way of acquiring them, but there may be additional sources, and it is possible to substitute subsets of blast databases (e.g., a subset of the NCBI gene database in place of Refseq Gene).

+In some cases, you will download a database through a web interface, and in other cases you may use blast+ to download a database at the command line, if the database of interest is provided by NCBI.
+The latter method may be more convenient for larger data sets (eg, NCBI Refseq Protein).
+Blast+ includes a script (/bin/update_blastdb.pl), which can be invoked at the command line to automatically download a specified database.
+In order for blast+ to search a database, the database must first be converted to a blast-able object using the blast+ program, makeblastdb.
+Once you have installed blast+, you can query for help in using the program.
+For example, type at the command line: $ makeblastdb -help.

 NCBI virus genomes - ftp://ftp.ncbi.nlm.nih.gov/refseq/release/viral/ or https://www.ncbi.nlm.nih.gov/genome/viruses/viral.1.1.1.genomic.fna.gz